nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

  .. _'tag-input_form_name_constraint':

- The name attribute of :ref:'tag-form_tag' has the following limitations:
+ The name attribute of :ref:`tag-form_tag` has the following limitations:

  * Specify a unique name for the name attribute within the screen
  * Specify a value in accordance with the variable name syntax of JavaScript